-The Bendigo Joss House Temple is temporarily CLOSED in line with the Victorian Government COVID-19 Regulations.
+The Bendigo Joss House Temple is TEMPORARILY CLOSED due to Victoria’s COVID-19 Regulations.

 Face masks are required to be worn within the temple.